Buckinghamshire-Digital-Service/buckinghamshire-council/docs/project_conventions.md

 1. Summarise your changes in `CHANGELOG.md`.
 Sort lines by ticket number (this makes merge and deployment diffs simpler).
 1. Push your branch to the remote.
 1. Make merge requests at https://git.torchbox.com/buckinghamshire-council/bc/merge_requests/new, setting the 'Source branch' to your feature branch and the 'Target branch' to `release-x.x`.
 Select 'Compare branches and continue'.
 1. Edit details as necessary.
+Use the MR templates configured in GitLab, and the checkboxes therein and project labels to illustrate the current status of the MR.

 If you need to preview work on `staging`, this can be merged and deployed manually without making a merge request.
 You can still make the merge request as above, but add a note to say that this is on `staging`, and not yet ready to be merged to `release-x.x`.

+NB The MR templates are in version control at `.gitlab/merge_request_templates/`.

 ## Deployment Cycle